 Tokyo Rent Desk

 Deposit and key money: the Japanese rental tradition.

-Reikin (key money), shikikin (deposit), and the newer shikibiki (deposit amortisation) — what they are, why they exist, how much you should expect in central Tokyo, and how to find ¥0 reikin / ¥0 shikibiki listings without sacrificing quality.
+Reikin (key money), shikikin (deposit), and the newer shikibiki (deposit amortisation): what they actually are, the historical and legal context behind each, how the 2020 Civil Code revision changed deposit-return rules, and how to find ¥0 reikin and ¥0 shikibiki listings in central Tokyo without sacrificing on the unit itself.

 • Areas

-Tokyo's eight central wards: which one fits your life.
+Tokyo's nine central wards: which one fits your life.

+Tokyo Rent Desk